iCloud Drive and Document Picker for iOS 8: Explained

 So, with iOS 8, when you tap to open a file, and choose iCloud Drive as your source, instead of just the files associated with the app you're in, you'll see folders representing all the other apps installed on your iPhone or iPad that have their containers set to public.
 Tap on one of the folders and you see the files contained in that app.
 Tap on one of those files and you punch a hole in the sandbox just big enough to get access to the file.

 Once you've access an external file, that file will remain accessible to the current app and to you, right alongside the internal files. iOS keeps its preview thumbnail and name — along with an optional annotation to show which app it comes from — readily available.
 In other words, your inter-app permission is persistent.

-So, of example, if you're in Pages and tap to open a file, then tap iCloud Drive, and you see the Editorial App folder, you can tap on that, and then tap on your Bucket List file.
+So, of example, if you're in Pages and tap to open a file, then tap iCloud Drive, and you see the "Text Editing App" folder, you can tap on that, and then tap on your Bucket List file.
 Pages will then open a version of the file and let you work on it.
-Changes you make will be saved back to the version in Editorial.
-And Bucket List - Editorial will, from then on, be listed alongside all your local Pages documents.
+Changes you make will be saved back to the version in "Text Editing App".
+And Bucket List - "Text Editing App" will, from then on, be listed alongside all your local Pages documents.

 Same with an image you started in Brushes but want to continue in Prototype, if both apps choose to support it.
 Same with a chess game you want to email to a friend so they can continue it for you in their version of the same chess app.

 Instead of opening files, iCloud Drive can also be used to import them instead.
 For example, if you wanted to bring slides from one Keynote deck into another, the file with the additional slides could be imported instead of opened.
 Likewise if you wanted to import an image into a Pages document.